Key Input

 Left arrow

-In the image window, this decrements the current frame by one, in the ortho windows, it offsets the reslice by a fixed number of pixels (see the Mouse and keys configuration), in the reslice and 3D windows it rotates the viewpoint.
+In the image window, this decrements the current frame by one, in the ortho windows, it offsets the reslice by a fixed number of pixels (see the Mouse and cursor settings), in the reslice and 3D windows it rotates the viewpoint.
 Similar effects are possible by pressing the left arrow over the tracker-ball and tracker-grids.
 Holding the shift-key down whilst pressing the left arrow twists the viewpoint.
 In the 3D window, holding the control-key down whilst using the left arrow moves the window location.

 Right arrow